pwdz/online-shop/README.md

-# Baghaali
+# online shop
-baghaali is an online shop(both the backend and frontend) for the Web Development course @ AUT.
+The online shop was for the Web Development course @ AUT.
 by [pwdz](https://github.com/pwdz) & [rozhinst](https://github.com/rozhinst)

 ## backend